makersacademy/chitter-challenge/README.md

 Green.

+### Peeps Labeled with Date and Time

+Wrote a new scenario in the view peeps feature tests.
+The time of the peeps should be displayed in an appropriate format.

+The format I have chosen, for example: Apr 10, 1:35pm

 <!--

 In order to provide a persistent connection to the correct database, rather than setting it up every time access is required, I decided to create a DatabaseConnection class.